robertkowalski/get-license-npm/README.md

 Tries to find a license file.
 If no license file given, tries to get license information from the `package.json`.

-Adds repository url and path given nothing is found (for manual checks)
+Adds repository url and path (for manual checks).

 ## API